chinmayic/ODIM/svc-aggregation/README.md

 NOTE:

-Only a user with `ConfigureComponents` privilege can add a plugin.
+1. Only a user with `ConfigureComponents` privilege can add a plugin.
 If you perform this operation without necessary privileges, you will receive an HTTP `403 Forbidden` error.

+2. Plugin can be added with connection method or oem information

+### Adding plugin with oem information
 ```
 curl -i POST \
    -H 'Authorization:Basic {base64_encoded_string_of_[username:password]}' \